 The gatekeeper of the learning process in CCI has been the core training trainer.
 That person holds some responsibility towards other co-counsellors.
 The trainers, at present, decide, with the participant and in the light of information from other participants, co-facilitators and helpers, whether they are ready to be a CCI co-counsellor.
 Other CCI co-counsellors may give information to trainers about the perceived competence of former trainees.

-In co-counselling I always make a judgement about whether the person in front of me will be useful to me and whether they will be able to use what I offer them.
+When co-counselling I always make a judgement about whether the person in front of me will be useful to me and whether they will be able to use what I offer them.

 Presence may be a critically important component of co-counselling.
 Much of healing can be seen as a process of re-parenting.
 The presence of someone giving their undivided attention and not judging or trying to tell the other what to do may be a strong contradiction to having had parents who were in some way absent or critical.
 This may be key to bringing up feelings associated with childhood that can then be worked on, particularly through discharge.